grafbase/grafbase/extensions/jwt/README.md

 # JWT Authentication Extension

-This is a proof of concept authentication extension for the Grafbase Gateway, implementing the native JWT authentication mechanism as a WebAssembly component.
+This is a proof of concept authentication extension for the Grafbase Gateway that implements the native JWT authentication mechanism as a WebAssembly component.

 ## Installing

-Until the Grafbase Extension Registry is done, you must build this extension manually and copy the artifacts to a place where the gateway can find them.
+Until we complete the Grafbase Extension Registry, build this extension manually and copy the artifacts to a location where the gateway can find them.

 ```bash
 grafbase extension build
 ```

-The resulting wasm component and a manifest file are generated in the `build` directory.
+The `build` directory contains the resulting wasm component and manifest file.

 ```bash
 build/